fredericGette/Wp81Wiimote2/README.md

 An other demonstration of the usage of a Wiimote with Windows Phone 8.1
 This time, the communication is done at the HCI level.
 Works with genuine and 3rd party Wiimotes.
-Can connect up to 7 Wiimotes (tested with 6).
+Can connect up to 7 Wiimotes.

 See also my previous projects on the same topic:
 - [Wp81Wiimote](https://github.com/fredericGette/Wp81Wiimote)
 - [Wp81WiimoteDriver](https://github.com/fredericGette/Wp81WiimoteDriver)

 > [!WARNING]
-> Work In Progress.

-> [!WARNING]
 > Currently only compatible with Nokia Lumia 520.

 ## Usage

-TODO

-Currently, when you start the executable it does the following steps:
+Wp81wiimote2 executes the following steps:
 - Stop the communication between the Windows Bluetooth stack and the Qualcomm Bluetooth stack.
 - Reset the Bluetooth controller.
-- Start *Inquiry* in a loop to detect Bluetooth devices (you have to press simultaneously the buttons 1 and 2 of the Wiimote).
+- Start *Inquiry* in a loop to detect Bluetooth devices (you have to press simultaneously the buttons 1 and 2 of the Wiimote or the _sync button_).
 - Establish a Bluetooth connection with the Bluetooth devices.
 - Open and configure a *HID control* channel with the Bluetooth devices.
 - Open and configure a *HID interrupt* channel with the Bluetooth devices.